 It was the nurses who, day in and day out, held my hand, accepted my tears, and encouraged me to never give up hope.
 It was the nurses who loved my son nearly as much as I did and inspired me with stories of other babies who had graduated from the NICU and were living healthy lives.
 It was the nurses who gave me hope, who never grew tired of my need to talk, who found a way to help me through every second, minute, and hour of each challenging and exhausting day.
 And finally, it was the nurses who helped me prepare for that most glorious of days—taking our son home.
 I have never forgotten, nor will I ever forget, the kindness, caring, and dedication shown to our son, our entire family, and me.
 Because of the nurses, our son is alive today and leading an incredible life.
 Though he has some physical limitations and lasting deficits, none of them has affected Eric’s beautiful and brilliant mind.
 He has earned a master’s degree in civil engineering and works as a professional environmental engineer.
 He is funny, witty, highly intelligent, and an incredible role model, not only for his two younger sisters but for all who have the privilege of knowing him.

-Eric today—an environmental engineer with a
+Eric today—an environmental engineer with a master's degree in civil engineering. |

 I told this story to the audience of neonatal nurses at the NANN conference for the sole purpose of expressing my deepest gratitude for the tireless and important work they do every day.
 I shared the photos included in this blog to illustrate the incredible life that Eric now leads largely because of their efforts.
 I also shared with them a note, written in Eric’s voice, that we gave to his nurses the day we finally left the NICU.
 It’s funny, but I still have the original note.
 Why, you might ask.
 It's because Eric’s thoughtful, unselfish nurses made a copy of the note for their notebook and returned the original to me, knowing that someday we would probably wish to have it in its original form.
 They were right.
 The note has been tucked away in Eric’s baby book for more than 30 years.
 It reads: